Politics, Policy and Government

 Palestinian Center for Policy and Survey Research (Palestinian Center for Policy and Survey Research)

 "The Palestinian Center for Policy and Survey Research (PSR) is an independent nonprofit institution and think tank of policy analysis and academic research.
 PSR was founded with the goal of advancing scholarship and knowledge on immediate issues of concern to Palestinians in three areas: domestic politics and government, strategic analysis and foreign policy, and public opinion polls and survey research."
 Users can look at polls dating back to 1993 regarding Palestinian attitudes towards the conflict with Israel.
-Polls are available in HTML format.
+Some polls are in SPSS sav format.
+Poll results are available as pdf files.

 Pennsylvania State Data Center (Pennsylvania State University)